-The key then is not to deter rummaging, which might trigger agitation, but to better manage this behavior if it becomes troublesome.
+The key then is not to deter rummaging behaviors, which might trigger agitation, but to better manage this behavior if it becomes troublesome.
 The following dementia care tips can help:

 - Keep rummaging to a specific area.
 Put together boxes of items the senior seems primarily interested in, such as keys, paperwork, a billfold, tools, gardening equipment, sewing implements, sports memorabilia, and so on.
 If the senior starts to rummage in other places, pull out one of the containers and direct his/her focus there.